Menu

 Book Now - From £100.00

-Wood Working with Roberto Pierro – Autumn 2023
+Wood Working Tuesday with Roberto Pierro – Winter 2024

 Note the price does not include a £25 materials cost which is payable to the instructor on the first day of classes.